Warp Options

 Requires an active warp selection.

 Appends a reversed copy of the selected threads immediately after the selection.
-If your selection contains threads A-B-C, the result is A-B-C-C-B-A. Both threading and colors are mirrored.
+The last thread of the selection serves as the pivot of the reflection — it appears once in the result, not twice.
+If your selection contains threads A-B-C, the result is A-B-C-B-A. Both threading and colors are mirrored.

 This is the quickest way to create a symmetrical threading — select the first half of your pattern and mirror it.
 The warp automatically extends to accommodate the new threads.